 Dr. Gregory Gray

 President, Board of Regents for Higher Education

 Connecticut State Colleges and Universities

 39 Woodland Street

 Hartford, CT 06105-2237

 Dear Dr. Gray:

-The following are my recommendations for Promotion and Tenure, which will be effective August 25, 2014:
+In accordance with Article 4.11.14 of the CSU-AAUP Collective Bargaining Agreement, the following are my amended recommendations for Promotion and Tenure, which will be effective August 25, 2014:

 TENURE